tokinifubara/borderritual2.0/README.md

 ### Method One

-This game requires a browser with a  [http-server] started in terminal to be played locally.
+This game requires a browser with a  [local server] started in terminal to be played locally.

 ### Method One